sbslee/pypgx/docs/cli.rst

    Plot allele fraction profile from VcfFrame[Imported].

    Positional arguments:
-     imported-variants     Archive file with the semantic type VcfFrame[Imported].
+     imported-variants     Input archive file with the semantic type VcfFrame[Imported].

    Optional arguments:
      -h, --help            Show this help message and exit.
      --path PATH           Create plots in this directory.
      --samples TEXT [TEXT ...]
                            Specify which samples should be included for analysis by providing a text file (.txt, .tsv, .csv, or .list) containing one sample per line.
 Alternatively, you can provide a list of samples.
      --fontsize FLOAT      Text fontsize (default: 25).